-So, here are some recommendations so that you don’t fall in any kind of ransomware baits and remain secured.
+So, here are some recommendations so that you don’t fall into any kind of ransomware baits and remain secure.

-The next step includes creating secure backups of your data from time-to-time.
-Industry experts recommend that you can use Cloud storage which is inclusive higher levels of encryption along with multi-factor authentication.
-You can even purchase external storage devices for saving new and updates files.
+The next step includes creating secure backups of your data from time to time.
+Industry experts recommend that you can use Cloud storage which is inclusive of higher levels of encryption along with multi-factor authentication.
+You can even purchase external storage devices for saving new and updated files.
 You need to assure that you’ve disconnected your devices from the computer after performing as they could also be potentially infected with ransomware as well.

 To conclude, you need to remain informed.
-A common way in which computers get infected with ransomware is by the means of social engineering.
-You need to be well educated on regarding the detection of malware spams, suspicious websites along with other scams.
+A common way in which computers get infected with ransomware is by means of social engineering.
+You need to be well-educated regarding the detection of malware spams, suspicious websites along with other scams.